-The Department is issuing a competitive application to fund Shared Visions Parent Support Programs.
-The purpose is to solicit applications that will enable the Department to select applicants to participate in providing a Shared Visions Parent Support Program created in accordance with Iowa code section 279.51 and the rules in 281-Iowa Administrative Code 67.
+The Department is issuing a renewal application to fund Shared Visions Parent Support Programs.
+The purpose is to collect applications that will continue the services as awarded in FY21 while providing a Shared Visions Parent Support Program created in accordance with Iowa code section 279.51 and the rules in 281-Iowa Administrative Code 67.

 Application and Grant Information

 All required components of the application must be completed following the stated instructions and submitted in a timely manner.
 Funding and final award amounts for FY22 are contingent on the 2021 legislative appropriation.

 Comprehensive educational support services may be provided through home visitation, group-based parent education, or a combination of the two approaches.

 Annual reporting is required and will include a mid-year budget report, a year-end report and a renewal application.
 Other information needed to determine how well the goals and objectives of the grant are being met may also be requested per 281-Iowa Administrative Code 67.13.

 Grants will be awarded for one year with a renewal option for up to five years provided grantees meet program requirements.
 All funding is contingent on annual legislative appropriations.
 The funding period for FY22 (Year Two) is July 1, 2021 through June 30, 2022.
 Renewal years include: